drsydd/FunkyStation-Medical-Suggestions/README.md

 # SS14-Medical-Suggestions
+1) The goal of this is to expand on the medical gameplay for both doctors and everybody, without changing the current systems too much.

+2) The degree of complexity of a disease or diagnose will need to be discussed as I'm not sure myself sometimes how complex something should be in SS14.

+3) To  make that choice easier, examples will be provided when possible based on the real life information, with then ideas to simplify it to the maximum, so the right balanced can then be picked by the team.

 ## Add a personnal medical history (most is already in the game as "Family Medical History", customization screen).
 1) Some combination of this and prescriptions will define symptoms that can occur to patients if they don't take their meds regularly.
-For example betablockers that can be prescribed for 3 underlying common conditions.
+For example betablockers that can be prescribed for 3 underlying and different conditions.
-2) Some of these have no impact ingame except for RP reasons.
+2) Some of these have no impact ingame and can be picked for RP reasons.
 ---------------------------------------
 	Anemia :  blood regen lowered ?
 Or start taking bloodloss damage faster (lower treshold)?
-	Arthritis :  pain
-	Asthma : Beta-blockers given to asthmatic patients will cause asphyxiation damage.
-	Autoimmune disorder : RP, no gameplay value
+	Arthritis :  Pain (usually in knees, hands and hips) Asthma : Beta-blockers given to asthmatic patients will cause asphyxiation damage Autoimmune disorder : RP, no gameplay value
-	Blood clots : Requires blood thinners.
+	Blood clots : Requires blood thinners
-	Cancer : RP, no gameplay value.
+	Cancer : RP, no gameplay value
-	Chronic pain : pain.
+	Chronic pain : Pain but could be renamed to back pain for something more common and more precise ingame  : *My back hurts!*
-	Depression : Requires antidepressants.
+	Depression : Requires antidepressants
 	Diabetes : No gameplay value to begin with.
 Would require more work: add sweetness level to meals, and blood sugar level to HealthAnalyzer.
-If meds are not taken after eating something sweet, blood sugar rises and puts the player into a coma after a treshold.
-Requires IV insulin in medbay to treat.
+IRL people usually have pills multiple times a day, or insulin before eating, so the sugar level doesn't go too high afterwards.
+Ingame simplification : If meds are not taken after eating something sweet, blood sugar value rises and puts the player into a coma after a treshold (or just 0 1, has to take meds right after for more simplification).
+Coma requires IV insulin in medbay to treat.
 	Heart disease : rename to chronic heart failure
 	High blood pressure : Add something to measure it ingame?
 Or just show on HealthAnalyzer?
 120/75 mmHg is a normal value HIV : RP, no gameplay value, syringes could eventually contaminate people...